 You may have things going on completely outside of the marriage that can negatively influence your connection in this way.
 You may have gone through something on your own, or you may have suffered from some major setback together that caused a riff.

 1. You don’t put each other first

-When you got married it was about the two of you, and though you have other people and other responsibilities in your life you still need to make each other a top priority.
+When you got married it was about the two of you, and though now you have other people and other responsibilities in your life you still need to make marriage communication and each other a top priority.

-It’s easy to fall into this trap but be aware of it and work to make each other a true priority, and when you make this conscious effort you will learn to talk again and overcome this common drift that happens all too easily.
+It’s easy to fall into this trap but be aware of it and work to make each other a true priority, and when you make this conscious effort you will learn to talk again and overcome breakdown in communication.

 2. You have a traumatic situation happening in your life

 You may have lost a loved one, suffered from some sort of injury or setback, have major financial problems, lost a job, or even had a problem in your marriage such as infidelity.

 If you are married then you need each other, so especially in times of need you want to be sure to talk to each other.
 It’s easy for a communication breakdown in marriage to happen when you’re consumed with a loss or trauma, but this also represents an excellent time to find your way back to each other too.

 3. The daily stress takes over everything

 You may be suffering from a great deal of stress at work, with your kids, with an aging parent, or any other number of life situations.
-This stress is easy to internalize or to take out on your spouse, but this will often lead to a breakdown of the two of you talking.
+This stress is easy to internalize or to take out on your spouse, but this will often lead to a communication breakdown in marriage.